jamie120/ms3-eat-vegan-recipes/README.md

 - Add ability for users to edit comments they have added to recipes.
 - Create profile page for registered users, which gives them easy access to recipes they have posted.
 - Allow registered users to save recipes, so that they can quickly access them during future visits to the site.
+- Add checkboxes next to recipe items, for user to mark off ingredients whilst using recipe.

 # Technologies Used